maurges/every-rust-gui-library/notes.md

 for druid as people've been saying it's alright, but fuck dioxus with it's web, honestly.

-Ok, it's note the whole of gtk
+Ok, it's not the whole of gtk it seems
 ```
 The following 5 NEW packages are going to be installed:
   gdk-pixbuf-devel libjpeg62 libjpeg62-devel libtiff-devel typelib-1_0-GdkPixdata-2_0